National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/story.md

 [N3C Logic Liaison fact tables and templates](tools.md#sec-tools-store-ll) are available to help build these datasets more quickly using defined pipelines where the custom concept sets can quickly be added as inputs.

 The [N3C Logic Liaisons](support.md#sec-support-liaisons) also provide tools that assess the quality of your derived dataset.
-These tools inform decisions such as dropping specific sites or variables from the analysis (for example, if a sites appears to be systematically missing a variable that is important to your hypothesis).^[See also @pfaff_2022b.]
+These tools inform decisions such as dropping specific sites or variables from the analysis (for example, if a site appears to be systematically missing a variable that is important to your hypothesis).^[See also @pfaff_2022b.]

 <div style="overflow-x:auto;">